 I can watch it on cable, though?

 Ooh, you’re on Yellowstone’s good side, aren’t you?
 After all, Yellowstone is a show about embracing tradition, about knowing that the old ways are the good ways (for certain narrowly defined versions of “old ways,” which include Manifest Destiny but not Indigenous land use).
 So it makes sense that the easiest way to watch Yellowstone is as a TV traditionalist.
-Sit down in front of your TV at 8 p.m. on a Sunday and hum “Appalachian Spring” while navigating your TV remote to either Paramount or CMT.
-(I’ve also heard it shows up on TV Land sometimes.)
+The second half of season five is due back in November.
+So when the time comes, sit down in front of your TV at 8 p.m. on a Sundays and hum “Appalachian Spring” while navigating your TV remote to the Paramount Network.
 You could also DVR it, if you must.

 What if I have a cable log-in, but I don’t want to DVR it and I don’t want to watch Sunday at 8 p.m.?

-What I’m saying is, if you’ve gone soft and refused to pony up for the old-fashioned form of TV access that was good enough for your parents, you have very few options.
-You could do one of the cable options for people with commitment problems, like SlingTV, YouTube Live, or Fubo.
+What I’m saying is if you’ve gone soft and refused to pony up for the old-fashioned form of TV access that was good enough for your parents, you have very few options.
+You could do one of the cable options for people with commitment problems, like SlingTV, Philo, or YouTube Live.
 (This might be a good deal, but it may also be worth considering why you’re not just going in for cable.)

 Okay, that helps.
 Thanks!
 I’ll start watching right this min—